jchr1st/workshop_howto/index.rst

   - Creates Registration page
   - sends event emails
   - Salesforce tracking
-  - Reserves the Marketing (MKTG) Cluster
+  - Reserves the Marketing Cluster
   - Location & Food
   - Swag
   - Printed Materials (If Requested/Needed)

 SE Handles:

-  - Reserves HPOC if MKTG cluster is unavailable
+  - Reserves HPOC if Marketing cluster is unavailable
   - Creates Event Specific Bootcamp from template in the Hands on Workshop platform
   - Takes the created digital workbook link, and sends the to attendees before the bootcamp
-  - Stages the MKTG Cluster (or HPOC) with staging script.
+  - Stages the Marketing Cluster (or HPOC) with staging script.

 Virtual Bootcamp
 ................